-The communities we wanted to reach were:
+The communities we want to reach in year 2 are:

-• People who are unemployed
+People who are unemployed

-*GMCVO uses the BAME acronym as we believe it is widely understood, but we acknowledge many feel this term is inadequate and limiting.
+GMCVO uses the BAME abbreviation as we believe it is widely understood, but we acknowledge many feel this term is inadequate and limiting.
 We are therefore currently reviewing of our use of the term.
 Our principle is to refer to individuals, organisations or networks by the terminology they themselves prefer.